Are you stuck with wondering how to increase the conversion rate of your dropshipping store?

 Here are some more interesting facts about the page loading time of websites (source):

-- 4 in 10 Americans give up accessing a mobile shopping site that won’t load in just three seconds (which is roughly the time taken to read to the period at the end of this sentence).
+- 4 out of 10 Americans give up accessing a mobile shopping site that won’t load in just three seconds (which is roughly the time taken to read to the period at the end of this sentence).

 - Amazon calculated that a page load slowdown of just one second could cost them $1.6 billion in sales each year.